 and Mountain Project.
 You should confirm closures, restrictions, and/or related dates.

-Start up the Air Voyage/Diagonal ramp for two pitches.
-400 ft.
-5th class
+Start up the Air Voyage/diagonal ramp for two pitches, 400 feet, 5th class.

-P5 Climb up 20 feet of sweet LA's to a point were the crack runs out.
-Black Planet moves st8 up here.
-White Devil hooks str8 left into free climbing.
-Belay on ledge.
+P5.
+Climb up 20 feet of sweet LAs to a point were the crack runs out.
+Hook left into free climbing.
+Belay on a ledge.

-P6 Dances left, belay on ledge.
-Natural bivi.
+P6.
+Dance left, belay on a ledge.
+This is a natural bivi.

-P7 Climbs a mega 5.6ish flake.
-Downclimb left side of flake and run it out up to the big ledge.
+P7.
+Climb a mega, 5.6ish flake.
+Downclimb left side of flake, and run it out up to the big ledge.

-P7a Move belay to right sidde of ledge.
+P7a.
+Move belay to right side of ledge.

-P10 Black Planet pitch.
-Bouldering off of the belay with no gear.
+P10.
+Black Planet pitch.
+Boulder off of the belay with no gear.
 Belay below desperate seam on ramp.

-P12 Black Planet Pitch.
-My favorite on the route.
-Heads in a seam ending in a A2 grovel.
+P12 Black Planet pitch, my favorite on the route.
+Heads in a seam end in a A2 grovel.
 Belay behind large flake.

-P14 Unclear where Beyer route goes, Robbie Williams told me it connects into Air City roof here.
-I moved str8 right off of belay and negotiated the "Pacman roof".
-BIG AIR!!!!ending in OW groveling.
+P14.
+Unclear where the Beyer route goes, Robbie Williams told me it connects into Air City roof here.
+I moved straight right off of belay and negotiated the roof.
+BIG AIR!!! ending in OW groveling.

 Beyer's topo indicates you have topped out now, I found two more pitches.

-1 bolt added at belay 11, 2 rivets on P15= total hole count.
-Beyer added a few enchanted hooks.
-Pretty natural line.
+1 bolt was added at the belay 11, 2 rivets on P15 = total hole count.

 So, now that you've included this route I assume the nightmares have subsided.
 Have the moments of sanity left you too?
 The ones that occasionally entered into that peanut of yours telling you that perhaps you might live longer if you just stayed away from hard aid.
 Where have they gone?
 I remember your eyes after this adventure.
 Fear doesn't begin to discribe the look of horror you had.
 I remember the heartfelt discussion we had when you returned.
 Something about how stupid aid climbing was and how women and careers might be better pursuits.
 Something changed in you that trip.
 And as I recall not much later it changed right back!
 Now, I got you callin' me for more of this B.S.
 OK!
 I give!
 Let's meet at the base of High and Dry tomorrow.
 Noon sound good?
 Do it in a day?
 We got it!
 Heeee, heeeee!
 Really though, it always sounded like a good adventure but for gods sake you'd have to be an idiot to repeat yours or [Beyer's] route.
 What is it that makes a man go hang off shitty heads above a ledge without an audience or even a partner?
 Stupidity?
 A [screaming] cry to be noticed?
 Or, I think in your case, just a fine desire to see where we might go if we summoned up a little motivation and went for it?
 Nicely done chachie!
 I'll add some photos soon.